 We are excited to announce three plenary sessions covering a variety of topics related to upstream child abuse and neglect prevention.
-We will be releasing information about all the speakers in the coming weeks, but are pleased to highlight two of our plenary speakers.

 Leslie Crutchfield is an author, educator, Executive Director of the Global Social Enterprise Initiative at Georgetown University’s McDonough School of Business, and a senior advisor at FSG Social Impact Consultants.
 Her three books include How Change Happens: Why Some Movements Succeed While Others Don’t; Forces for Good: The Six Practices of High-Impact Nonprofits (recognized by The Economist on its Best Books of the Year list); and Do More Than Give: The Six Practices of Donors Who Change the World.
 Leslie was previously a managing director at Ashoka, the global venture fund for social entrepreneurs, and she cofounded a national nonprofit social enterprise in her 20s.
 She has contributed to Fortune, Forbes, The Chronicle of Philanthropy, and Stanford Social Innovation Review, and has appeared on programs such as FOX, NPR, and ABC News.
 Leslie has served as a trustee of the SEED Foundation and Kiva, and volunteered with Crossroads Africa.
 She holds an MBA and BA from Harvard, and resides in the Washington, DC, region.